jennapederson/cli-crash-course/10a_redirection.md

 ## Redirecting Input From a File

-Taking the previous example, let's read in data from a stdin using file redirection.
+Taking the previous example, let's read in data from stdin using file redirection.

 Edit the hello_world.sh file using vim to read a file from stdin:
 ```